This post may contain affiliate links. Please see our disclosure policy.

-Chewy orange almond butter cookies
+Chewy orange almond butter oatmeal cookies

-Thanks so the help of almond butter and oats, we’re keeping them gluten free.
+Thanks so the help of almond butter and oats, we’re keeping them gluten-free.
 I love that using almond butter ups the protein in these cookies.
-Why not add more goodness in?

-What you’ll need for orange almond butter cookies
+Simple ingredients you’ll need for orange almond butter cookies

 - almond butter

-- maple syrup
+- pure maple syrup

 - orange juice